This course is the recognised qualification to become a Secretary, Receptionist, or Clerk.

 Trainees will also be required to demonstrate competency in their workplace.

-The Trainee’s Competency Based Completion Training Plan will document how training and assessment will occur and the start and end date of study for each unit.
-These start and end dates need to be complied with to ensure the required training and assessment is completed within the duration of the traineeship.
+The Trainee’s Competency-Based Completion Training Plan will document how training and assessment will occur and the start and end date of study for each unit.
+These start and end dates need to be complied with to ensure the required training and assessment is completed within the duration of the partnership.

 Attendance & Commitment

-Students must be employed in a workplace as a Trainee and have a Training Contract.
+This course is delivered over 12 months full-time or 24 months part-time.
+Students must be employed in a workplace as a trainee and have a Training Contract.

 A timetable for completion of each of the units will be developed with you.
 You will be expected to complete the required reading, research, exercises and assessments through self-direction.
 You will be supported by your teachers as required via phone, email and one-on-one face-to-face or Skype meetings.
 The trainer will visit the trainee in the workplace a minimum of 4 times and maintain monthly contact.